oscillo-finance/Docs/docs/source/quickstart/orders.rst

 a.
 Your position in the market

 b.
-There are three statuses for an order; Pending, Filled, and Canceled.
+There are three statuses for an order; Active, Filled, and Canceled.
     - Active: searching the orders with your condition
     - Filled: complete the trading
     - Canceled: the order is canceled.